jackyzha0/quartz/content/notes/troubleshooting.md

 ---

 ## Common Pitfalls
+### Do I need a website already?
+No!
+Setting up Quartz means you set up a site too :)

 ### How come my notes aren't being rendered?
 You probably forgot to include front matter in your Markdown files.
 You can either setup [Obsidian](notes/obsidian) to do this for you or you need to manually define it.
 More details in [the 'how to edit' guide](notes/editing.md).